 Also, ask how much care your child may need at home and with daily tasks during and after treatment.
 This can help you make a caregiving plan.

 The next section in this guide is Late Effects of Treatment.
 It describes some of the side effects that can occur long after treatment has finished.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.